nextdynamic/azure-governance-foundations/AGF/101-Building-a-Cloud-Center-of-Excellence.md

 The items contained above are not comprehensive but are illustrative of the things you need to address as early as possible in your cloud journey.
-While they can be changed later, such changes can be complicated and costs.
-It is best to have give these topics the time and attention they demand early on, planning for the future to minimize your risk or architectural debt.
-Further, these topics will generally get the CCoE started in its workflow and open the door to a series of next steps the committees can tackle.
+While they can be changed later, such changes can be complicated and costly.
+It is best to have given these topics the time and attention they demand early on.
+Doing so and planning for future growth will minimize your risk or potential for architectural debt.
+Further, these topics will do well in getting the CCoE started in its workflow and open the door to a series of next steps and topics the committees can tackle.